TheReallyRealComedian/PipelineIntel_V1/README.md

 - **Hierarchical Process Modeling**: Define manufacturing processes with unlimited nesting (e.g., Phase → Stage → Operation), allowing for both high-level and granular analysis.
 - **Dynamic Data Tables**: Interactive tables with client-side sorting, filtering, and inline editing for all major data entities.
 - **Customizable Views**: Users can customize which columns to display for each entity, with preferences saved locally.
-- **Advanced Data Import**: A robust JSON import system with a preview screen, conflict resolution, and automatic foreign key resolution by name.
+- **Advanced Data Import**: A robust JSON import system with a preview screen, conflict resolution, automatic foreign key resolution by name, and detailed logging in the UI.
 - **LLM Chat Integration**: A built-in chat interface to interact with and analyze the database's content using various Large Language Models.
 - **Advanced Challenge Management**: A sophisticated system to track manufacturing challenges, distinguishing between those inherited from a process template and those added or excluded on a per-product basis.
 - **Process Templates**: Define standard manufacturing process flows for different modalities (e.g., Monoclonal Antibody, Small Molecule) to ensure consistency.